wpaccessibility/wp-a11y-docs/docs/topics/content/readability.md

 # Readability

 {: .callout  .alert }
-This content will be reviewed, restructured and expanded.
+**Alert:** This content will be reviewed, restructured and expanded.
 Related issue on [GitHub #120 Topic Readability](https://github.com/wpaccessibility/wp-a11y-docs/issues/120).

 People don’t read on the internet.
 They scan a page for keywords and only start reading when they find what they are looking for.
 That’s why it’s important to make the text scannable and easy to read.